Monitoring and operations¶

 password: API_KEY

-Once this is done and deployed, you’ll start to see alerts inside OpsGenie and you can also verify that the heartbeat is listed as ACTIVE.
+Once you deploy the changes, you’ll start to see alerts inside OpsGenie and you can also verify that the heartbeat shows as ACTIVE.

 PagerDuty¶

-To integrate with Pagerduty, first you need to prepare an Integration key.
-In order to do that, you must decide how you want to integrate with PagerDuty since there are two ways to do it:
+To integrate with PagerDuty, first prepare an Integration key.
+To do that, decide how you want to integrate with PagerDuty since there are two ways:

 - Event Orchestration